bonny/WordPress-Simple-History/readme.txt

 ## Changelog

+Unreleased:
+- Changed: Check that a service class exists before trying to instantiate it.
 ### 4.7.1 (October 2023)

 - Fix: Only context table was cleared when clearing the database.
 Now also the events table is cleared.